magento/ece-tools/tests/README.md

 This is the best way to run tests locally.

 1. Navigate to working directory
-2. Run `composer test` and verify results
+2. Run `composer test:all` and verify results

 ## Unit tests